Regular flea prevention is an essential part of any dog’s care routine. Find out how to protect your pet and keep your home flea-free.

 - Vacuum all carpets, hardwood floors, linoleum and tiled floors.
 Throw away the vacuum bag afterwards.

-- Apply an environmental flea control or call a local pest control professional.
+- Apply an environmental flea control.

 - Stick to a regular flea prevention routine for your dog and any other pets in your home.